ebeneliason/acetate/README.md

 Acetate prepares the graphics context for you automatically:

 - The color will be set to `kColorWhite` (the color used for all debug drawing).
 - The line width will be set to `1`.
 - The drawing offset will be set according to the position of your sprite, so you can do all drawing relative to your sprite (just like in your `draw` function).

 Anything you draw within this function will appear in debug mode.
 You can toggle your custom debug drawing on/off using the `M` key, or set `acetate.customDebugDrawing` to `true` or `false` from within your code.

+#### Rendering Text

-NOTE: Because fonts are rendered as images and tend to be black-on-white, regular use of `drawText` variants will likely not appear.
+Because fonts are rendered as images and tend to be black-on-white, regular use of `drawText` variants will likely not appear.
 To draw text in `debugDraw`, change the image drawing mode so that your text will render in `kColorWhite` as follows: